 - Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - We will ask for written information about previous employment history and check that information is not contradictory or incomplete. - We will seek references on all short-listed candidates, including internal candidates, before interview.
-We will scrutinise these and resolve any concerns before confirming appointments.
-The references requested will ask specific questions about the suitability of the applicant to work with children.
+We will obtain the certificate before, or as soon as practicable after, appointment, including when using the DBS update service.
+We will not keep a copy of this for longer than 6 months, but when the copy is destroyed we will keep a record of the fact that vetting took place, the result of the check and the recruitment decision taken. - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, Where available, these will include:

+- For all staff, including teaching positions: criminal records checks for overseas applicants - o For teaching positions: obtaining a letter of professional standing from the professional regulating authority in the country where the applicant has worked - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state